dex2dot0/community-plugin-docs/website/docs/documentation/tools/Utilities/VIP.md

 ## Usage

-1. In Encompass, with a user that has been given permissions to the Grid Search in the steps above:
+1. In Encompass, with a user that has been given permission
 2. Go to the Pipeline tab
 3. Right click on any loan
 4. Select the **Mark As VIP** option